Niza-Khunga/code-unza-csc4792-project_team_26-repository/README.md

 Evaluate model performance using metrics such as F1-score, precision and recall to ensure balanced classification performance.

 # 1.4 success criteria
-the success of this project will be evaluated based on both techinical performance and its usefulness to stakeholders in the legal sector
+The success of this project will be evaluated based on both techinical performance and its usefulness to stakeholders in the legal sector.

 From a technical perspective, the classification model should achieve an accuracy of at least 85% on the test data. additional performance metrics such as precision,